The History of Hogspore

 enough glad that my brother Raf, the dead traitor is on his way to Purgatory for spying for

-set up the town.
-Neftor led a good clean life, went to church every Sunday, and always had
+up the town.
+Neftor led a good clean life, went to church every Sunday, and always had a

 Judge Hogspore never could come to like Neftor Bentley much.
 Just something bout